godamartonaron/GODA_pyPPG/docs/tutorials/pyPPG_example.rst

 **Example pyPPG code**
 ------------------------
-The provided example code consists of six modules that effectively showcase the capabilities of the pyPPG toolbox.
+The provided example code consists of seven modules that effectively showcase the capabilities of the pyPPG toolbox.

 #. **Raw PPG Signal Loading**: This module facilitates the loading of raw PPG signals from various file formats, including .mat, .csv, .txt, or .edf.
 #. **Fiducial Point Extraction**: This module focuses on extracting fiducial points from PPG signals, encompassing PPG, PPG', PPG'', and PPG'''.